-A Corporate Communication Framework (CCF) should not to be confused with your organization’s Corporate Communications Strategy, which is about what content to communicate and how that content is communicated.
-The difference between the two is important because they have very different meanings and are managed by different groups in the organization.
-But, the better the CCF in place, the more options are available for what content is created and how it can be communicated – the Corporate Communications Strategy.
+A Corporate Communication Framework (CCF) should not be confused with your organization’s Corporate Communications Strategy, which is about what content to communicate and how that content is communicated.
+The difference between the two is important because they have very different meanings and are managed by different roles within your organization.
+But, the better the CCF in place, the more options are available for what kind of content is created and how you can communicate it (the Corporate Communications Strategy).

 Let’s step back and focus on the three questions above.

 We all use different communications tools – video meeting platforms, social media, email, texting, asynchronous video, and many more.
 The problem, however, is that most organizations have not mapped out the communications tools they are using in a structured way.
 They do not have a concrete current state.

 But every organization has a current state, which we can dub their “informal Corporate Communications Framework”.
 By turning the informal CCF into a picture or diagram, you get a snapshot of your current state.
 Let’s look at how to do that.

 2 types of communications tools

 There are two distinct types of communications tools: